-5. Investment Risk and Portfolio Management
+7. Investment Risk and Portfolio Management

-- Investment Risk

-Management

-Framework: Quality

-of policies and

-systems surrounding

-credit, liquidity and

-market risk

-management

-- Portfolio

-Management:

-Knowledge, skills and expertise of investment decision making personnel soundness of policies, extent to which investment policies are documented and consistently adhered to

-- 5.1 Investment Risk Management Framework: A strong risk management framework, monitoring culture and platform are the hallmark of a seasoned and mature AMC.
+Investment Risk Management Framework: Quality of policies and systems surrounding credit, liquidity and market risk management 7.1 Investment Risk Management Framework: A strong risk management framework, monitoring culture and platform are the hallmark of a seasoned and mature AMC.
 Evaluating the overall risk management framework of the AMC enables to determine how various risks are identified, monitored and mitigated across the AMC.
 The efficiency of controls and risk management within an AMC is instrumental in mitigating risks arising from operational and investment management activities.
 The analysis considers role of the Board in formulating risk management policies, the independence of the risk management function, and the key risk indicators and IT systems employed by the AMC to monitor risk.
 At the same time, the involvement of senior management in the overall risk management function is assessed to understand organization's emphasis on risk and its overall risk culture.

-- 5.1.1 Investment Risk Management permeates the entire investment management process, and consists of two pillars a) macro-economic risks, b) portfolio risks.
+7.2 Investment Risk Management permeates the entire investment management process, and consists of two pillars a) macro-economic risks, b) portfolio risks.
 Macro-economic risks are the risks to the operating environment of the asset management industry and overall economy of the country.
 Portfolio risks are risks related to the portfolio investments of the AMC.
 This may be reflected in the overall structure of the investments at AMC level, exposure to different sectors and redemption pressures.
 Three main categories are 1) Credit Risk, 2) Market Risk, and 3) Liquidity Risk.
 Each of these risks needs to be viewed separately to gauge the exact nature and source of a particular risk factor and controls in place to mitigate such risks.

-- 5.1.2 PACRA reviews coverage and appropriateness of risk indicators used by the AMC, the capacity of the portfolio managers to measure such indicators and monitor exposures against explicit and meaningful limits.
+7.3 PACRA reviews coverage and appropriateness of risk indicators used by the AMC, the capacity of the portfolio managers to measure such indicators and monitor exposures against explicit and meaningful limits.
 The extent of risk indicators used by the AMC depends on the scope of activities and nature of product base.
 Reconciliation between expected and actual risk levels is equally important and requires regular comparisons, analysis of discrepancies and corrections.

-- 5.2 Credit Risk: For Credit Risk, it is important to periodically monitor the financial strength and creditworthiness of the various counterparties and to take appropriate actions in case of any adverse changes.
+7.3.1 Credit Risk: For Credit Risk, it is important to periodically monitor the financial strength and creditworthiness of the various counterparties and to take appropriate actions in case of any adverse changes.
 Credit risk can also arise from breach of internally defined allocation limits, internal rating guidelines for investment purposes and high concentration in individual investments, sectors and or groups.

-- 5.3 Liquidity Risk: Liquidity risk management has recently emerged as a key challenge for asset managers.
+7.3.2 Liquidity Risk: Liquidity risk management has recently emerged as a key challenge for asset managers.
 An evaluation of the liquidity profile of the underlying investments in particular fund, any asset / liability mismatch that could trigger a potential liquidity wipeout and availability of external sources of contingent funding (e.g., unutilized bank credit lines) are key factors.
 Steps taken by the AMC to mitigate redemption risks and related MIS are also considered.
 While considering the liquidity, AMC's own liquid resources may also be considered.